 - Prof Anthony G Cohn FREng CEng CITP, University of Leeds, Chair of the Awards Committee

 - Prof James Davenport FBCS, University of Bath, Computer Algebra

-- Prof Alastair Irons CITP FBCS, Academic Dean for Faculty of Technology, University of Sunderland, Chair of the BCS Academy of Computing Board, Deputy Principal and Deputy Vice-Chancellor, Abertay University
+- Prof Alastair Irons CITP FBCS, BCS Vice-President, Academy & Chair of the BCS Academy of Computing Board, Deputy Principal and Deputy Vice-Chancellor, Abertay University

 - Prof Dame Muffy Calder DBE OBE FRSE FREng FBCS, Vice Principal & Head of College of Science & Engineering, University of Glasgow

 - Prof Alastair Donaldson, Faculty of Engineering, Department of Computing, Imperial College London